01-edu/public/subjects/you-pass-butter/README.md

 console.log(ten) // 10
 ```

-We could replace those `5` with a very simple function that `returns` this
+We could replace those `5` with a function that `returns` this value.
+Let's call
-result.
-Let's call this function `returnsFive`.
-Let's not put any arguments in
-this function to keep it very basic.
-The only new concept is the `return`
+this function `returnsFive`.
+The only new concept is the `return` keyword.
+It
-keyword.
-This keyword will return the specified value **and** end the function
+returns the specified value **and** stop the function execution.
-execution.

 ```js
 let returnsFive = () => {